cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 these terms that should well describe the contents of the items it describes.
 Further, this means that all bibliographic records that share a specific subject term are linked together.

-For example, the *ASC* database uses **subject terms**.
+For example, the *ASU* database uses **subject terms**.
 One subject term is **Forest animals**, and if I use that as my search query, then each record that is returned must include that subject term, and that record should match the contents of the item.
 I can peruse the results and identify other subject terms that help narrow my results.
 For example, the subject term **BIRD habitats** appears in records with the subject term **Forest animals**, since records often have multiple subject terms.
 If I combine those terms with an **AND** operator, then I narrow my results down to two journal articles, which is pretty precise.
-*ASC* is a multi-disciplinary database, and so feel free to explore subject terms related to your own interests.
+*ASU* is a multi-disciplinary database, and so feel free to explore subject terms related to your own interests.

 <figure>
 <img src="images/4b-image-2.png"